dregmi08/cse15l-lab-reports/week1labreport.md

 __Step 6__ : Trying Some Commands
 ---
-Here are some of the commands that I used:
+Here are some of the commands that you can use used:
 * cd ~
 * cd
 * ls -lat